havatv/qgisnnjoinplugin/help/source/index.rst

 Versions
 ===============
-The current version is 1.2.0
+The current version is 1.2.1

+- 1.2.1: Support for index usage for all non-point input layers except multi-geometry layers.

 - 1.2.0: Support for indexes on non-point join layers.